sebastiancarlos/android-studio-new-project-original-templates/README.md

   - <project-name> is the name of the project you want to create.
 A folder with this name will be created in the current directory, and the template files will be copied into it.
+    - This name will be converted to lowercase and CapitalizedCase, and used to name folders and replace content accordingly.
   - --list/-l will list the available templates.
   - --help/-h prints this help.

+Available templates:
+  - NoActivity
+  - EmptyViewsActivity
+  - BottomNavigationViewsActivity
+  - NavigationDrawerViewsActivity
+  - ResponsiveViewsActivity
+  - EmptyActivity
+  - BasicViewsActivity
 ```

 If you want to install it system-wide, simply run `make install`.